Level Access

 As mentioned above, digital accessibility is not just the responsibility of a select few.
 It impacts various roles within an organization, even those who may not directly touch the software development life cycle (SDLC).
 For example, does your People Operations team ensure employee benefits platforms are accessible for employees with disabilities that impact their online experiences?
 Could an employee with a hearing or visual disability access required training videos without issues?

 By providing standardized accessibility training, organizations can raise awareness and help all staff understand the implications of digital accessibility in their work.
-This knowledge empowers teams to make informed decisions and contribute to a more inclusive digital experience.
-Fortunately, it appears more organizations are aware of the importance of training: accessibility training ranked among respondents’ top choices when asked what they would prioritize to improve accessibility at their organizations.
+This knowledge empowers teams to make informed decisions and contribute to a more inclusive digital experience, ultimately powering more effective programs.
+In fact, respondents at organizations with “highly effective” digital accessibility training were 21% more likely to say accessibility contributed to improved user experience, and nearly three times as likely to say it contributed to improved revenue, than those at organizations with no training available.

 Celebrate wins